teltploek/gulp-jade-find-affected/readme.md

 ```
 ## Changelog

+* 0.1.4 - Fixed bug where files found in first iteration would be stored and recompiled on following iterations regardless of whether or not they were actually affected files.
 * 0.1.3 - Fixed bug where files in root wouldn't be passed through the stream if they weren't dependencies in other files.
 * 0.1.2 - Increased portability of module to several operating systems.
 * 0.1.1 - Fixed bug related to file base.